Aftaab99/Aftaab99/README.md

 <p>
   <em>
     Hey there!
 I am a final year undergraduate from <a href="https://www.dsce.edu.in/"> <b>Dayananda Sagar College of Engineering</b>, Bangalore</a>. <br>
-    I mostly work on Machine learning projects and Mobile and Web applications.
     <br>
     Here are my best repositories.
 Thanks for stopping by!
    </em>